tomtom-international/.github/profile/README.md

 Visit our [showcase site](https://tomtom-international.github.io/) for a selection of hand-picked open source projects by TomTom.

-> **⚠ IMPORTANT NOTICE FOR OUTSIDE COLLABORATORS 2FA IS REQUIRED.**
-> 2FA is required on the TomTom-International organization.
-If you have lost access to this organization and need access, write an email to opensource@tomtom.com with your GitHub account name and the name of Engineering contact within TomTom (normally the name of one of the MAINTAINERS of the repo) to get your account reinstated.

 ## Participating in the community

 We aim to create a welcoming and inclusive community.
 Please note that TomTom's open source projects are governed by our [code of conduct](https://github.com/tomtom-international/.github/blob/main/code-of-conduct.md).